National Co-operative Archive: About the collections

 The Archive contains information about a wide range of subjects like local and family history, business development, consumerism, leisure, retailing, manufacturing, international co-operation and education.

 Co-operatives have always involved a wide range of people and form part of their communities, which is why the National Co-operative Archive embraces many subjects:

 Prominent co-operators

 The Archive holds much correspondence of individuals that have played a part in the development and success of co-operative movement.

 Dividend and tokens

 The National Co-operative Archive holds books and pamphlets giving details and financial statistics of the history of the co-operative movement and dividend (dividend: the way in which co-operative societies share the benefits with its members).

 Co-operative societies

 The Archive holds many records relating to individual co-operative societies.
-These include national organisations and some local and other independent societies in the UK.
+These include national organisations, some local, and other independent societies in the UK.

 Advertising and packaging

 These records can be particularly useful for knowing about old products, looking at the history of advertising and for social historians.
 They give a nostalgic view of the consumer culture and the trends of the past.